 As you can see, neighbor gardeners are growing in rows—a tried-and-true pattern that gives order not just to the plants but to the planning.
 It’s easier to rotate plants in rows than those in a hodgepodge of patches.
 Still, developing decorative schemes with vegetables as annuals is fun and fanciful.
 I’m already thinking about next year!

 Are you ornamenting with vegetables?
-Share your ideas here and share you photos.
+Share your ideas below.